 I do not recommend that you reach the farm after dark.
 Because climbing down the pathway won't be easy.
 There are no lights along the way although the staff do carry solar lamps, but that may not be good enough for city dwellers.

 Most taxis from NJP or Bagdogra won't be willing to go beyond Darjeeling town unless you pay a lot extra.
 Also finding the place is not easy and you will end up making several calls to Navin.
 It's better to ask him to organize a pickup.
 You need a large vehicle like a Sumo or Scorpio because of the road condition beyond Lebong.

-Deluxe tents are Rs.
-5,500/- per tent for two persons.
-Cottages are little cheaper.
+Cottages are little cheaper than deluxe tents.
 Single occupancy rates (in both tents and cottages) are lower.
 The rates include all meals including breakfast, lunch, dinner, tea and snacks.

 Tathagata Farm - Aanp Botay, Mineral Spring, P.O.
 Lebong, Darjeeling, West Bengal, India.